EmoryMLIP/emory-reu-ret-website/content/projects/2022-neural-net-firing/index.md

 # Weight Search
 The current literature does not specify the baseline firing rate for the interneuron population, <em>b<sub>6</sub></em>, so we took two estimates: <em>b<sub>6</sub></em> = 6 for the low estimate, and <em>b<sub>6</sub></em> = 22.7 for the high estimate.

-Comparing our data to the predicted values our model outputted, we were able to minimize the sum of squared error between the two and find a healthy solution for both the low and the high estimates of <em>b<sub>6</sub></em>, and they are shown below:
+Comparing our data to the predicted values our model outputted, we were able to minimize the sum of squared error between the two and find a healthy solution for both the low and the high estimates of <em>b<sub>6</sub></em>.
+The outputs for the low <em>b</em><sub>6</sub> are shown below:

-Healthy Solution with Low <em>b<sub>6</sub></em>:
+Healthy Solution:

 <table>
   <tr>